 Season: Late Winter through early Spring.
 You should focus on a diet and lifestyle that pacifies Kapha during this season, even if you’re predominant Dosha isn’t Kapha.

-Body Type: Kapha types have large bone structure, round bodies, and tend to gain weight easily.
+Body Type: Kapha types have large bone structure, round bodies, and tend to gain weight quickly.
 They have large, lustrous eyes and glistening hair.
 Someone with a predominant Kapha Dosha moves more slowly, but with great endurance and stamina.

 In the Mind: Caring, compassionate, nurturing, grounded, patient, supportive, and centered are common traits of a person with a predominant Kapha Dosha.